How To Start Using Sketch And Framer X

 Trusted by 200,000+ folks.

-This is a tutorial about how to build prototypes and interactions by making use of the pre-built components in Framer X and the ones available in the Framer Store.
+By using Framer X, you will speed up your design process and will be able to better communicate the interaction of your designs to the team and stakeholders.
+In this tutorial, Martina Pérez will show you how to build prototypes and interactions by making use of the pre-built components in Framer X and the ones available in the Framer Store.
 It should be useful for web designers having none to very little coding experience, interested in learning more about how to better communicate the interactions in the user interfaces they are building.

 When it comes to showing the transition, interaction and animation of elements in the user interface, a prototyping tool like Framer X can make a difference in the way you communicate your vision to the team and stakeholders and as a result, boost your efficiency as a designer.